 WHAT WE OFFER

 Assisting those who suffer from homelessness, the Endeavors Permanent Supportive Housing Program provides sustainable housing alongside access to mental health resources, education, and job training to chronically homeless, low-income individuals with disabling conditions throughout Bexar County.

 Rapid Re-Housing (RRH) is a housing project that rapidly connects families and individuals experiencing homelessness to permanent housing through a tailored package of assistance that may include the use of time-limited financial assistance and targeted supportive services.
 Our Rapid Re-Housing Programs provide housing navigation and case management to those who are experiencing literal homelessness.
-Endeavors currently has various Rapid Rehousing programs throughout Texas.
+Endeavors currently has various Rapid Rehousing programs throughout Texas and Louisiana.

 Our programs that target homelessness prevention and offer financial assistance, support, and/or progressive case management services to prevent clients from becoming homeless.